 As compared to other hammock tents that use the standard hammock-like scoop hang, the ENO Skylite has a lay flat design, providing a flat, supported platform to sleep on for better ergonomic comfort.
 This is achieved through a unique framing system, using an aluminium spreader bar to stretch the hammock flat, while also allowing for a no-fuss setup.
-With an integrated bug net, it’s also extremely lightweight and is a great option for backpackers who need better ergonomic support.
+With an integrated bug net, it’s also extremely lightweight and is a great option for the camper who needs better ergonomic support.

 Weight: 2 lbs SHOP NOW

 Made with ultra-strong, UV-resistant materials that can support up to 880 pounds, the 2-Person Tentsile Safari uses a three-point anchor system to elevate the tent above the ground, with a unique floor calibration system to keep all areas and occupants equally supported.
 The built-in insect mesh canopy can be rolled away to create an open-air platform, or attached with a rain fly should bad weather hit.
 Ideal for weekend trips or as a basecamp, set-up is also straightforward and easy and there’s ample storage, with internal pockets and two underfloor nets.
 The same design is also available for three people.